roz0n/cosign-api/README.md

 # cosign-api

-HelloSign "Go Paperless" Hackathon 2022
+🏆 HelloSign "Go Paperless" Hackaton 2022 winning submission

+## Disclaimer

+This code was written in haste in about 7 days and doesn't adhere to best practices.
+The coordinator implementation is especially poor and there's a lot of repeated code.
+None the less, the interesting bits work.

 ## Getting Started